Solid-State Video & Data Solution

 Stack DVRs feature a rugged machined aluminium housing specifically designed and manufactured to protect the unit in harsh and extreme environments.
 The unit is compact and durable with no moving parts (other than the sealed CF card access door), and is capable of operating where normal VCRs or DV recorders are not.
 Recording in harsh environments, such as continual shock and vibration, and extreme climate conditions is now entirely possible, making it ideal for most demanding recording applications.
 Its anti-vibration (up to 20g 50-2000Hz swept Sin.
 12hr x 3 axis) and shock-resistant abilities (50g, 15ms) are perfect for consideration as commercial off the shelf (COTS) equipment.

-Stack DVR's have been successfully used in many demanding applications such as land-based military vehicles, aerospace, marine, subsea inspections, UAV (unmanned aerial vehicle) and many more.
+Stack DVR's have been successfully used in many demanding applications such as land-based military vehicles, aerospace, marine, subsea inspections, UAV (unmanned aerial vehicle), high reliability industrial applications and many more.
 Because of the sensitive nature of many of these applications, we are unable to publish details here.
-We may be able to furnish broad case studies on an individual basis - subject to checks, please firstname.lastname@example.org.
+We may be able to furnish broad case studies on an individual basis - subject to checks, please email@example.com.

 A full range of models...